Generic Name: ketoconazole (KEE-toe-KON-a-zole)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloating; dark urine; decreased sexual ability; depression; irregular heartbeat; fever, chills, or persistent sore throat; loss of appetite; numbness or tingling of the hands or feet; pale stools; severe or persistent nausea or stomach pain; swollen or tender abdomen; thoughts of suicide; unusual bruising or bleeding; unusual tiredness or fatigue; vision changes; vomiting; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloating; burning, numbness, or tingling; chest pain; depression; dizziness or light-headedness; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; swelling of the hands, ankles, or feet; swollen or tender abdomen; symptoms of liver problems (eg, unusual fatigue, yellowing of the eyes or skin, dark urine, pale stools, loss of appetite, stomach pain, vomiting, severe or persistent nausea); thoughts of suicide; unusual bruising or bleeding; unusual tiredness or weakness; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.